-Standard 4.1 Students demonstrate understanding of the nature of language through comparisons of American Sign Language and their own language.
+Standard 4.1 Students demonstrate understanding of the nature of language through comparisons of American Sign Language and their own languages.

-Students of American Sign Language discover that in addition to the modality, most aspects of the language differ from their own.
-Rather than comparing similarities and differences between languages based on sound and speech, students encounter a language intended for the eyes and hands.
-This profound, fundamental difference is significant and encourages students to begin reflecting on the nature of language at the onset of studying ASL.
-Furthermore, ASL is not simply a signed version of spoken English or any other language, contrary to widespread belief.
-Instead, it possesses a complex set of linguistic features foreign to most spoken languages, including non-manual signals, inflections, and a rich body of classifiers.
-The visual basis of ASL requires thinking, seeing, and communicating in a three-dimensional fashion by using space, directionality, and other features in a way that simply cannot be expressed in spoken languages.
-Students will find words and concepts in ASL that have no counterparts to their own language, and vice versa.
-Ultimately, students develop an understanding of how languages operate by comparing the similarities and differences that make studying ASL exciting and rewarding.
+Students of American Sign Language discover that in addition to the different modality, most aspects of the language differ from their own native language.
+Beyond comparing similarities and differences between signed and spoken languages, students encounter a language designed for the eyes and hands.
+This profound, fundamental insight is significant in that it encourages students to begin reflecting on the nature of language at the onset of studying ASL.
+Recognizing that ASL is not a signed version of spoken English or any other language often creates cognitive dissonance in students, given how widespread this notion is.
+ASL possesses a complex set of linguistic features foreign to most spoken languages, including the use of physical space as an aspect of grammar and syntax.
+The visual nature of ASL requires thinking, seeing, and communicating in a three-dimensional fashion by using space, directionality, and other features.
+Students discover words and concepts in ASL that have no counterparts to their own language, and vice versa.
+Developing an understanding of how languages operate by analyzing signed and spoken languages propels students forward, making their study of ASL exciting and rewarding.

 - Students compare the alphabet and numbers in English and handshapes in ASL.
 Examples: Playing games that include a variety of ASL handshapes; viewing animated ASL handshapes on the computer; drawing pictures of alphabet letters or numbers and making ASL handshapes out of dough. - Students develop understanding of the existence of noun-related classifiers in ASL.
-Examples: Creating a story that includes a person-classifier; identifying classifiers for a variety of transportation forms; demonstrating plural classifiers for people and a variety of transportation forms. - Students use examples of personal and possessive pronominalization in ASL.
+Examples: Creating a story that includes a person-classifier; identifying classifiers for a variety of transportation forms; demonstrating plural classifiers for people and a variety of transportation forms. - Students use examples of personal and possessive pronouns in ASL.
 Examples: Demonstrating awareness of possession by identifying articles of clothing; using deixis to refer to oneself; negating and affirming by pointing to the correct object. - Students demonstrate age- and developmentally-appropriate understanding of parameters including location and movement.
 Examples: Observing meaning differences based on changing location of signs; experimenting on changing signs by adding or subtracting movement; identifying signs that share the same location or type of movement. - Students experiment with forming age- and developmentally-appropriate facial expressions and non-manual signals.